 Coeliac disease is a fairly common condition affecting 1% of the UK population, yet two thirds of people living with the condition have yet to receive a medical diagnosis.
-This translates to around potentially 500,000 people in the UK living and suffering avoidable harm due to undiagnosed coeliac disease.
-Studies show that 80% of children with coeliac disease are currently undiagnosed across the UK5.
+This translates to around potentially 500,000 people in the UK and more than 30,000 in Scotland alone living and suffering avoidable harm due to undiagnosed coeliac disease.
+Studies show that 80% of children with coeliac disease are currently undiagnosed across the UK.